jlgore/architect-labs/dynamodb-lab/README.md

     --key-condition-expression "StudentID = :sid" \
     --expression-attribute-values '{":sid": {"S": "S1001"}}'
 ```

+**What happens during this query operation?**
+- This query uses only the partition key (StudentID)
+- It efficiently retrieves all items with StudentID = "S1001"
+- DynamoDB will return all courses for student S1001
+- The operation is much more efficient than a scan because it only looks at items with the specified partition key
+- Results will include all attributes for matching items by default

 ### Query for a specific student in a specific course: